 Snap on the plastic covers if you want to tidy it up.
 You can literally finish this job in less than 10 minutes and you're ready to roll.

-The SH48 does seem to add some buffeting around the rear of the bike, more than the SH37, but it doesn't seem as noticeable as when I added the luggage to the DR650 (review).
+The SH48 does seem to add some buffeting around the rear of the bike, more than the SH37, but it doesn't seem as noticeable as when I added the luggage to the Suzuki DR650 (Blog) Project Bike.